manoa-tunes/manoa-tunes.github.io/index.md

 For our second milestone, we are focusing on developing our mock-up pages and functions.
 Here is our [Milestone-2](https://github.com/manoa-tunes/manoa-tunes/projects/2).

+### Milestone-3

+For our third and last milestone, we are polishing the website and add more design and features to make it stand out.
+Here is our [milestone-3](https://github.com/manoa-tunes/manoa-tunes/projects/3).

 ## Developer Guide:

 ### Installation